Aarogyaa Bharat

 Quick Tips to Follow the Food Pyramid in Daily Life

-• Fill half your plate with colorful vegetables and fruits
+• Fill half your plate with fruits and vegetables.

-• Include a lean protein source in every meal
+• Include a lean protein source in every meal.

-• Opt for low-fat dairy or plant-based alternatives
+• Choose low-fat dairy or plant-based alternatives.

 Final Thoughts: Balance Over Restriction